kas-builder/KasPush_/README-2.md

 - Or select "Custom Wallet" to enter your own Kaspa address
 - Click "Connect Wallet" to start monitoring

-### Push Notifications (Optional)
+### Push Notifications on iOS device
 1. Download the [Pushcut app](https://pushcut.io) on your iOS device
-2. Create a notification in Pushcut and note the name
+2. Create a notification in Pushcut.
+"Notification Title" and "Notification Text" can remain blank, or kept as is
-3. Get your API key from Pushcut settings
+3. Get your API key from Pushcut settings (unfortunately Pushcut requires the pro subscription which is $1.99, without it you cant call APIs)
-4. Enter both in the app and test the connection
+4. Enter the API key found in Pushcut settings into the html file in the API text box
+5. In Pushcut, edit the notification you created and find the "Name" field which is right above the "Enabled" toggle at the very top.
+Whatever you put there must be put in the "Notification Name" field in the html file (case sensitive)
+6. "Custom Notification Title (optional)": text that will show at the very top of the pushcuts notification banner.
+If left blank will default to "Kaspa Wallet Update".
+Either option will show the wallet label + KAS balance change
+7. Click "Test Notification" and if y0ur phone receives an alert you are connected.
+Choose a wallet and its good to go and will alert you every 2:30 if there is a positive balance change, or force an update with the "refresh now" button

 ### Supported Wallets
 - **MEXC Wallet**: Major exchange wallet